DanEickler/C-Trie/README.md

-A Trie data structure created in C.
+A Prefix Tree Trie data structure created in C.